Elbow frontman Guy Garvey to become university professor

 With Elbow – whose hits include One Day Like This and Magnificent (She Says) – Garvey has picked up accolades including Ivor Novello and Brit awards, and the Mercury Music Prize.

-The Bury musician also presents a weekly show on BBC Radio 6 Music, and released his debut solo album – Courting the Squall – in 2015.
+The Bury musician also presents a weekly show on BBC Radio 6 Music, and in 2015 released his debut solo album – Courting the Squall.

 In 2012, he was awarded an Honorary Doctor of Arts by Manchester Metropolitan.